TrEE-TIMC/circhic/doc/user_guide.rst

 (2018) Cell, 172(4), 771–783 <http://doi.org/10.1016/j.cell.2017.12.027>`_.
 The data is provided as a sample dataset of :mod:`circhic`.
-We will start with the default setting and enrich the figure step by step to make it nicer and supplement the HiC contact map with genomic information.
+We will start with the default setting and enrich the figure step by step to make it nicer and supplement the Hi-C contact map with genomic information.

 The first step is to load the data and the modules we will be using: